 We stayed one night in Mġarr at this apartment.
 Mġarr is a popular destination for tourists looking to visit the Parish Church of the Assumption of the Blessed Virgin Mary into Heaven, Ta’ Ħaġrat Temples, and the cart ruts.

 During our last night, we stayed at Kristu re in Ħal Saflieni, famous for the Ħal Saflieni Hypogeum.
-The hypogeum is a short walk from the accommodation and provides easy access to the airport.
+Moreover, the hypogeum is a short walk from the accommodation and provides easy access to the airport.
 We had a very early morning flight and Kristu re has a very cheap airport shuttle service.